hvloan/OnlineShoppApp/README.md

 # OnlineShoppApp
-OnlineShopApp is a Android application built on native language and using NoSQL (firebase database).
+OnlineShopApp is a Android application built on kotlin language and using NoSQL (firebase database).